-I sew and blog here whenever I can: I love the creative outlet of making things with fabric!
-I occasionally sew other time periods, mostly between 1750-1915...I have a wonderful and supportive husband, my own knight in shining armor, and thus have been delving a bit into historical men's clothing a bit.
-Overall I love fun costumed events, and taking a break from the very male-dominated business place where I am often in charge :).
+I sew and blog here whenever I can: I love the creative outlet of making things!
+I sew mainly between 1750-1915...I have a wonderful and supportive husband, my own knight in shining armor, and have been delving a bit into historical men's clothing.
+Overall I love fun costumed events, and taking a break from the very male-dominated business place and day-time career where I am often in charge :).
 I constantly dream of things like dancing by candlelight, exploring England in Regency attire, riding sidesaddle in a period riding habit, and wearing Victorian to the opera!